matiasg1200/ac-challenge/ch-2/README.md

 - Cloud Source repository
 - Cloud Build trigger to create image from compute instances
 - Cloud Build trigger for cicd pipepiline to deploy sample Python application to Cloud Run
+- Service Account with the necessary permissions to execute the triggers

 ### Kickoff CICD Pipelines